Japan's economy watcher sentiment up for first time in four months but still hovers near lows | The Japan Times

 Still, it was the third-lowest reading since comparable data became available in January 2002, behind 7.9 in April this year and 14.2 in March as the pandemic hindered economic activities across the country.

-The outlook, however, is positive, with the diffusion index gauging sentiment for the coming months increasing a record 19.9 points from April to 36.5.
+The outlook, however, looks set to continue improving, with the diffusion index gauging sentiment for the coming months increasing a record 19.9 points from April to 36.5.
 A reading below 50 indicates that more respondents reported worsening conditions than improving ones.

 The Cabinet Office upgraded its assessment for the first time in 15 months, saying that while the economy remains in quite a severe state due to the pandemic, its rate of deterioration is slowing.